tosoto/grc/README.md

     - Obligatory graph file name - this graph will be analyzed by the program

   - -o, --output
     - File type format to save scenarios - depends on plugins.
-Currently supported plugins:
+Currently supported plugins (default is ods):
       - txt
         - converts output to text scenarios. only description is saved
       - py